Haroenv/blog/_posts/2015-12-30-GFM-and-Jekyll.md

 {% endhighlight %}

 Additionally, this will only add the proper classes to the `<pre><code>`-block.
 You'll need to add a stylesheet yourself, like for example [this one](https://github.com/richleland/pygments-css) from Pygments compiled by @richleland.

+You can add some other gems like `jekyll-mentions` to get github `@-mentions` in your blog.

+{% highlight yaml %}
+gems:
+  - 'jekyll-mentions'
+{% endhighlight %}